The Mall Fund: Former locations

 The Mall Fund has disposed of some of its centres, usually by selling the premises on to another operator or holding company.
 In many cases, the centre will cease to use "The Mall" name and brand, and will often switch back to its previous (pre Mall) identity.
-The Mall Fund's most recent disposal was its shopping centre in Luton, which was sold in 2023 to Frasers Group and is to be renamed Luton Point.
+The Mall Fund's most recent disposal was its shopping centre in Luton, which was sold in 2023 to Frasers Group and has since been renamed Luton Point.

 Centres which have been owned by The Mall Fund but are no longer in its portfolio include: